Equivariant Degenerations of Plane Curve Orbits: Degeneration II: Acquiring nodes and cusps

-\begin{lem} There are $9$ cubics passing through eight general points and having a flex line containing a general fixed ninth point, i.e. $H^{8}h = 9$. \end{lem}
+\begin{lem} There are $9$ cubic curves passing through eight general points and having a flex line containing a general fixed ninth point, i.e. \end{lem}

-\begin{proof} Let $\Lambda$ denote the Hesse pencil Recall that the $9$ base points of the Hesse pencil consist of the $9$ flexes of every smooth member of $\Lambda$.
-At each base point $p$ of the pencil, the flex lines of the cubic curves in the pencil at $p$ in turn sweep out a pencil of lines in $\P^{2}$.
+\begin{proof} Let $\Lambda \subset \P \on{Sym}^{3}V^{\vee}$ denote the Hesse pencil Recall that the $9$ base points of the Hesse pencil consist of the $9$ flexes of every smooth cubic in $\Lambda$.
+At each base point $p$ of the pencil, the flex lines of the cubic curves in the pencil in sweep out a pencil of lines in $\P V^{\vee}$.
 Therefore, a general point $x$ in $\P^{2}$ is contained in exactly $9$ flex lines of members of the Hesse pencil, one per basepoint.